riboseinc/ribose-ruby/README.md

 #### Connection suggestions

-To retrieve the list of connection suggestions we can use the following interface and it will retrieve the suggested users.
+To retrieve the list of user connection suggestions,

 ```ruby
 Ribose::Connection.suggestions